corybrunson/bitriad/README.md

 [7]: http://www.socsci.uci.edu/~kfaust/faust/research/articles/faust_centrality_sn_1997.pdf
 [8]: http://www.sciencedirect.com/science/book/9780123525505

-The folder "source_material" contains "raw" data files (pulled from the Internet where possible and otherwise constructed from primary sources) and the folder "data" contains .rda (R data) files for the affiliation networks associated with them.
+The folder "data" contains .rda (R data) files for the affiliation networks associated with them.
 All graphs are bipartite; the actors and events are given "type" attributes 0 and 1, respectively, corresponding to the values FALSE and TRUE in igraph.

 ## Vignette

-[This vignette] [11] outlines an analysis of DDGG1 and DDGG2 using the census, some clustering coefficients, and other tools.
+[This vignette] [11] outlines an analysis of DDGG1 and DDGG2 using the censuses, some clustering coefficients, and other tools.

 [11]: https://github.com/corybrunson/bitriad/blob/master/vignettes/southern_women.md